 Positive: Darknet serves as a haven for democracy and anti-corruption.
 Here whistleblowers can report corporate and government misconduct to the press, declassify corrupt practices that are hidden from the public, without fear of persecution.
 This network reigns complete freedom of speech and information.
 Darknet is also a place where people from despotic countries or oppressive religions can find like-minded people and even get help.

 Negative: It acts as a black market, where you can buy or sell anything, any contraband, a stolen item or illegally obtained information.
-Drugs, weapons, stolen credit card numbers, illicit pornography, money laundering services, hacking services and even hiring hitmans.
+Drugs, weapons, stolen credit card numbers, illicit pornography, money laundering services, hacking services and even hiring hitmen.

 On the other hand, there is one more way of using it which I am not able to address to any of the two ways mentioned above.
 Which is to use it for monitoring the negative aspects of the Darknet for the positive sake of information security.
 Information security specialists can monitor darknet activity to keep track of hackers activities and find out what content is usually monetized.
 Thus, practitioners may find out which assets of a company require additional protection.
 Companies can use a darknet to gather business intelligence, including information about competitors, employees, and leakage of confidential or proprietary corporate information.
 The white paper pays little attention to this topic, so I decided to add information that I personally find interesting as part of our ISTM 6206 course.